-Palisade is not an Oracle reseller, unlike virtually every other company offering license management or optimization services.
-These companies have built-in conflict of interest.
+Palisade is not an Oracle reseller.
+Virtually every other company offering license management or optimization services are also Oracle resellers or integrators.
+These companies have an inherent conflict of interest.
 When they find compliance issues, it is a lucrative potential revenue source for them.
-Palisade makes no money from the sale of Oracle software.
-When we find potential compliance issues, we work with our clients to exhaust every option for responsibly resolving the issue before they pay Oracle (or a reseller) more money.
+Palisade makes no money from selling Oracle.
+When we find potential compliance issues, we work with our Client to exhaust all alternative ways of responsibly resolving the issue instead of simply paying Oracle (or a reseller) more money.

-Palisade was formed by former Oracle vice presidents.
-Craig Guarente is a former global vice president of contracts and business practices – he owned the global license audit process with an organization of more than 1,300 people worldwide.
-Co-founder Stephen Sopko was also an Oracle vice president, with a similar responsibility and 300 staff across Europe, the Middle East and Africa.
-Often, the issues and dollar amounts identified on these engagements require client executive management (e.g. CIO, CFO, General Counsel) to become closely involved.
-We have the experience, presence, and ability to communicate at that level.
+Palisade was formed by former Oracle Vice Presidents.
+Craig Guarente is a former Global VP of contracts, business practices – he owned the global license audit process, and his organization was over 1300 people worldwide.
+Co-founder Stephen Sopko was also an Oracle VP, with a similar responsibility and 300 staff across Europe.
+Often, the issues identified on these engagements require Client executive management (e.g. CIO, CFO, GC) to become closely involved.
+Palisade executives have the experience, presence and ability to communicate at the C-level.

 100% Oracle Focus